yao-zhao/speckle-spectrometer/README.md

 - in single line reconstruction, cnn is able to reconstruct sub correlation images with noiseless image
 - in multiple line (5 lines) reconstruction, cnn perform similar to linear reconstruction

+# new
+- linear reconstruction does not work well, not nearly as good as optimization

 # facts
 - noise is about 1e-3 of the whole mean value.